DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingAgents/index.rst

 	   self.log.info("Result of the request is %s" % result["Value"])
 	   return S_OK()

-Let us walk through this code to see which elements should be provided.

 First comes the documentation string describing the service purpose and behavior.
-It is followed by the ``__RCSID__`` global module variable which we have already seen in the services part.

 Several import statements will be clear from the subsequent code.

 The Agent name is SimplestAgent.
 The ``initialize`` method is called once when the Agent is created.
 Here one can put creation and initialization of the global variables if necessary. **Please not that the __init__ method cannot be used when developing an Agent.
 It is used to intialize the module before it can be used**